Food Glorious Food

 Rick Stein Restaurants.
 Website: www.rickstein.com

-A favourite restaurant here on the coast is The Cove at Maenporth.
-It is a lovely place to spend an evening or afternoon.
+A favourite restaurant for locals and visitors to Falmouth is The Cove at Maenporth.
+As it is perched close to the lovely beach at Maenporth it is a lovely place to spend an evening or afternoon watching the tide come in and go out.
 They are dog friendly in the covered terrace and veranda too.
-The daily changing menu is excellent and their staff are delightful and always so helpful.
+Their Sunday lunch is legendary, their daily changing menu is excellent and their staff are delightful and always so helpful.
+It is about a 40 minute walk along the South West Coastal Path from Kinbrae House to The Cove.

 The Cove Restaurant and Bar– Maenporth -Telephone:- 01326 251136 Website:- www.thecovemaenporth.co.uk

-There are loads of really great pubs here in Falmouth and the surrounding area but one stands out above the rest as it is a rather stunning ancient thatched roof establishment open all year round.
+There are loads of really great pubs here in Falmouth and the surrounding area but one stands out above the rest, Pandora’s Inn.
+It is located on the waters edge of Restronguet Creek near Mylor Bridge and is a rather stunning ancient thatched roof establishment with wood burning fires in winter and a large floating alfresco pontoon where you can dine on sunny days or sit outside and watch the large swan population and sailing boats any time of year whilst you quench your thirst.
+Best of all its open all year round.

-It is called Pandora’s Inn and is located on the waters edge of Restronguet Creek near Mylor Bridge.
 They have a really good bar menu and daily specials as well as a restaurant on the first floor.
-In the winter they have an incredible carvery on a Sunday which extends into the shoulder months and is always busy so get there early or late as there is always enough to eat just a shortage of tables inside for the ever growing demand.
-There is a floating pontoon set up with tables where you can watch the world go by from.
+In the winter they have an incredible carvery on a Sunday which extends into the shoulder months.
+It is always busy so get there early or late as there is always enough to eat just a shortage of tables inside for the ever growing demand.
 When the tide is very high it can flood the entrance to the pub and some of the tables have their feet in the water but the pub still stays open and carries on serving.
 It’s a great place to spend an afternoon or evening and its dog friendly downstairs in the pub.

 Pandora’s Inn – Restronguet Creek – Mylor Bridge – TR11 5ST.
 Telephone:- 01326 372678 Website:- www.pandorainn.com